 - What’s something kind you’ve done lately?

-Try the conversation out as a role-play.
+Try the questions out as a role-play.

-Make the questions accessible.
+Reinforce the questions visually.

 Use them as a book reflection.